shane-kercheval/llm-workflow/README.md

 question = Value()  # Value is a caching/reinjection mechanism; see note above

-# each task is a callable where the output of one task is the input to the next link
+# each task is a callable where the output of one task is the input to the next task
-chain = Chain(links=[
+workflow = workflow(tasks=[
     question,
     duckduckgo_search,
     scrape_urls,